adriankubinyete/vencord-solsautojoiner/README.md

 - The plugin relies on Discord's client to receive message events.
 Only channels that have been visited or synchronized by the client can trigger AutoJoin and notifications.
 - Ensure you review your biome and notification settings to avoid unintended joins.
 - **Important:** The plugin does **not verify if the server belongs to Sol's RNG**.
 Only monitor trusted channels to avoid problematic situations.

+---

+## Post-notes
+This project was severely vibe-coded with chatgpt and grok at like 3am in the morning.
+Made with ❤️ to whoever finds it useful.